redis/redis-doc/commands/geodist.md

-Return the distance between two members in the geospatial index represented by the sorted set.

 Given a sorted set representing a geospatial index, populated using the `GEOADD` command, the command returns the distance between the two specified members in the specified unit.

 If one or both the members are missing, the command returns NULL.